efesezen1/spotify-react/README.md

 # Spotify React Application

-This is a full-stack web application that integrates with the Spotify API, allowing users to interact with their Spotify account, browse music, and control playback.
+This is a full-stack web application that integrates with the Spotify API, allowing users to interact with their Spotify account, browse music, and control playback

 ## 🚀 Features